Cost of Living

 Clear communication is a fundamental responsibility of city government—but too often, it's an afterthought.
 Residents shouldn’t be in the dark if their polling place has changed, or struggle to pin down afterschool program details, or public meeting times.

-Our city has made great progress with its messaging infrastructure; the Somerville City Alerts system is a great way to learn about events and interruptions relevant to us, via email or text.
-We should expand on this by putting public digital signs in key locations, as many other cities do.
+Our city has made great progress with its messaging infrastructure; the Somerville City Alerts system provides a useful base for learning about events and interruptions relevant to us, via email or text.
+However, this system is fragmented; you can’t see all of the info you can subscribe to in one place.
+It’s also underused; dozens of important events go unmentioned, and interested residents often have no idea that crucial city meetings are happening just a few blocks away.
+We need a deep overhaul of this system, and we should do more messaging by putting public digital signs in key locations, as many other cities do.

 We should end guesswork and uncertainty, ensuring that public programs have reliable, timely updates.
 Better communication builds trust, empowers residents, and ensures everyone can fully participate—making our city government as transparent, accessible, and responsive as our community deserves.